The-Musketeers-UU/coach-pro/docs/rls-policies.md

     )
   );

+create policy "Days insertable by owner" on public."scheduleDay" for insert to authenticated with check (
+    exists (
+      select 1
+      from public."scheduleWeek" sw
+      where sw.id = "weekId" and sw.owner = auth.uid()
+    )
+  );

-create policy "Days writable by owner" on public."scheduleDay" for insert, update to authenticated using (
+create policy "Days updatable by owner" on public."scheduleDay" for update to authenticated using (
     exists (